jbinko/UGEN/README.md

 Every rule is described in the definition.
 Every rule needs to have name/identifier and definition of the rule.
 Rule can reference another rule(s) by name/identifier in the rule expression inside definition of the rule.

-This is syntax for rule description:<br/>
+This is syntax for a rule:<br/>
 RULE-TYPE RULE-IDENTIFIER : RULE-DEFINITION

-Valid Name/identifier of the rule can contain English letters (upper/lower), English numbers, underscore and hyphen.
+Valid name/identifier of the rule can contain English letters (upper/lower), English numbers, underscore and hyphen characters.
 Must be at least one character long and first character must be letter or underscore.
 Not number or hyphen.

 Identifiers are case SENSITIVE during processing and if used in references it must have exactly the same name including case - case SENSITIVE in references in other rules.

 In other words - you can use upper/lower cases or mix of cases but always needs to be typed exactly the same.
 Otherwise references will not be able to resolve referenced rules or will NOT reference correct rules.

 For example RULE1, Rule1, rule1, rULE1 are all valid identifers for four different rules.
 Duplicities on identifiers (case sensitivity) are identified and reported as errors.

 Order of rules in input is NOT important (including rules with dependencies).
 Dependencies are resolved automatically NO matter where they are located.

-Rule can have optionally specifier for type of the rule - It is metadata describing the rule.
+Rule can optionally have specifier for a type of the rule - It is metadata describing the rule.
 Rule can describe Intent, Entity or can be just plain rule without special meaning.

 You can use key words 'Intent' or 'Entity'.
 It is NOT case sensitive.
 If not specified - plain rule type is used as default.

 Intent and Entity metadata is important in combination with LUIS and if you need to store metadata in result in LUIS Batch compatible file format.
 For more details see: